Quick Summary

 -

-Action Item 5: Conduct regional assessments to determine whether compostable or recyclable packaging is the best option based on local infrastructure.
-For example, areas with limited composting facilities may benefit more from recyclable solutions (Global Packaging Trends, 2024).
+Action Item 5: Perform regional analyses to determine whether compostable or recyclable packaging is the most appropriate choice, based on local infrastructure.

 -

-Action Item 6: Collaborate with local composting facilities and recycling programs to streamline the end-of-life process for biodegradable packaging, ensuring it is disposed of in an environmentally responsible manner (Composting Association, 2024).
+Action Item 6: Collaborate with local composting and recycling facilities to streamline the end-of-life disposal process for biodegradable packaging.

-Long-Term (18–36 Months): Strengthen Compliance as a Competitive Advantage
+Long-Term (18–36 Months): Strengthen Compliance as a Competitive Edge

 -